zaphar/ucg/docsite/site/content/how-to/script.md

 };
 ```

-Then we can define a helper macro for creating our host and port mappings
+Then we can define a helper function for creating our host and port mappings

 ```
-// A little helper macro for creating our host and port mappings. let map_to_container = macro (host, container) => {
+// A little helper func for creating our host and port mappings. let map_to_container = func (host, container) => {
     result = "@:@" % (host, container)
 };